On two unimodal descent polynomials: Introduction

 where $\gamma_{n,k}^A=\#\{\pi\in \S_n: \dd(\pi)=0, \des(\pi)=k\}$.

-A permutation $\pi$ is said to contain the permutation $\sigma$ if there exists a subsequence of (not necessarily consecutive) entries of $\pi$ that has the same relative order as $\sigma$, and in this case $\sigma$ is said to be a pattern of $\pi$, otherwise, $\pi$ is said to avoid $\sigma$.
+Patterns in permutations has been extensively studied in the literature (see for instance Kitaev's book~\cite{ki}).
+A permutation $\pi$ is said to contain the permutation $\sigma$ if there exists a subsequence of (not necessarily consecutive) entries of $\pi$ that has the same relative order as $\sigma$, and in this case $\sigma$ is said to be a pattern of $\pi$; otherwise, $\pi$ is said to avoid $\sigma$.
 The set of permutations avoiding patterns $\sigma_1, \ldots, \sigma_r$ in $\S_n$ is denoted by $\S_n(\sigma_1, \ldots, \sigma_r)$.
-The {\em Narayana polynomial} of order $n$ can be defined as the descent polynomial over $\S_n(231)$, and it is also $\gamma$-positive of darga $n-1$, see \cite[Proposition 11.14]{prw} for an equivalent statement:
+The descent polynomial over $\S_n(231)$ is the $n$-th {\em Narayana polynomial}~\cite[Chapter 2]{Pet}, which is also $\gamma$-positive of center $(n-1)/2$; see \cite[Theorem 4.2]{Pet} or \cite[Proposition 11.14]{prw} for an equivalent statement:

 where $\gamma_{n,k}^N=\#\{\pi\in \S_n(231): \dd(\pi)=0, \des(\pi)=k\}$.